ylliu15/2025_Ca_channel/README.md

 # 2024-Ca-channel-manuscript
 The pdb file here is an example of the motif with C4 symmetry used to define the framework of the pore.

-To generate the helices that form the lining of the pore, the .sh file is an example script to run RFdiffusion.
+To design a channel starting from the motif pdb file:

+(1) Run the example .sh script to generate the pore-lining secondary structures using RFdiffusion.

-To generate the channel backbone, the .sh file is an example script to run RFdiffusion to add L residues in each monomer.
+(2) Run the example .sh script to generate the protein backbone of the channels with L residues in each monomer using RFdiffusion.

-To design sequences, the .sh file is an example script to run ProteinMPNN The xxx folder contains an example input folder for runnign ProteinMPNN.
+(3) Run the .sh file or .sh file to design sequences on the generated protein backbones using ProteinMPNN or LigandMPNN, respectively.

+## Relevant repositores

+RFdiffusion:

+ProteinMPNN:

+LigandMPNN: